The next item on our Christmas lists is set to be wearable technology.

 Apple and Samsung have revealed their new watch range which links to your phone, to give you all of your notifications that are usually in your pocket, on your wrist.

 The media is in a frenzy as to whether they should get behind or discard the next step in our technological integration.
-An article on the Guardian website makes a mockery of the technology.
-Many ask the question, Is this really needed?
+An article in the Guardian makes a mockery of the technology.
+Now that it has come to this, what will be the next crazy trend?
+Many ask the question, Is all this really needed?

 What drove me to write this piece was that I was speaking to three guys who were wearing an incarnation of the Samsung watch coming out soon.
 They were talking about how functional it was;

-‘You don’t need to take your phone our of your pocket!’, they cried as one of them had given up on the conversation and was texting a friend using their phone.
+‘You don’t need to take your phone out of your pocket!’, they cried as one of them had given up on the conversation and was texting a friend using their phone.

 ‘Look at that!
-And that’s not all, I can view all of my pictures that are on my phone on the device!’
-I gather round the 3.1 inch screen to see some holiday snaps on his wrist.
+And that’s not all, I can view all of my pictures that are on my phone!’
+I gather around the 1.5-inch screen to see some holiday snaps on his wrist.

 ‘Why not get your phone out?’
 I ask.